 There are four cameras on board.
 A Gimbal camera below the Fuselage, a GoPro 3+ on the Horizontal Stabilizer, a GoPro 3 on the left wing, and a GoPro 2 on the bottom of the fuselage, just behind the Gimbal Camera.

 The Amebo drone was a joint project between the Air Force and Cranfield University UK.
-It preceded the Gulma drone, and was used as a prototype to test UAV technologies.
+It preceded the Gulma drone and was used as a prototype to test UAV technologies.

 The Amebo UAV can fly at 3000 feet, and remain airborne for four hours using petrol.

-The Amebo drone is also used to enhance internal security through the provision of real time information when deployed in crisis-prone areas.
+The Amebo drone is also used to enhance internal security through the provision of real-time information when deployed in crisis-prone areas.

 The Tsaigumi UAV was first unveiled in February 2018 and is intended for tactical surveillance.
-It was designed with assistance from Portuguese company UAVision.
-The NAF produced the airframe, UAVision provided the avionics suite and telemetry equipment.
+It was designed with assistance from the Portuguese company UAVision.
+The NAF produced the airframe, and UAVision provided the avionics suite and telemetry equipment.

 The new Tsaigumi UAV was built by the Nigerian Air Force aerospace engineers and was unveiled on February 15th at the Nigerian Air Force Base Kaduna.
 Tsaigumi means ‘surveillance’ in the local Hausa dialect.